Updated August 2023

 - it might take some stretch of the imagination – during your hard-earned breaks to get away from any number of household chores – to talk about washday blues;

-- but compact and energy efficient washing machines, specifically designed for use in touring caravans, are available and perhaps worth some consideration;
+- but compact and energy efficient washing machines, specifically designed for use in touring caravans, are available and perhaps worth some consideration.
+Or consider portable washing machines;

-- if you can do it, there is almost certain to be an app for it to download onto your smartphone – it is estimated that there are already more than 100,000 different apps available for both iPhone and Android devices;
+- if you can do it, there is almost certain to be an app for it to download onto your smartphone – it is estimated that there are nearly 9 million apps available in the world (as at August 2023);

-- there are also a number of apps which might be of special interest or use to caravanners and Caravan Times suggests a top ten of these;
+- there are also a number of apps which might be of special interest or use to caravanners;

 - closely related to apps for your mobile phone are GPS systems;